 Analysis mode explained

 Peak moment is the recommended default for most assessments.
-It analyses every frame of the lifting motion, automatically identifies the single frame with the highest Lifting Index, and reports the biomechanical values at that critical moment.
-This approach captures the true peak risk.
+It analyses every frame of the lifting motion to find the worst-case LI, catching problematic mid-lift postures that origin/destination analysis would miss.
+The biomechanical values at that critical frame are what appear in the report.

 Peak moment is recommended